Fireworks can make bad air quality even worse. For some cities, the answer is drones

 During average years, July 4th brings a sizable 42% increase in the level of fine particulate pollutants (also known as PM 2.5) across the U.S., putting it in line with some wildfire events.

-And while that pollution typically dissipates quickly — by noon on July 5th — the concentration can be high enough to aggravate symptoms for those with respiratory issues.
+And while that pollution typically dissipates quickly — usually around noon on July 5th — the concentration can be high enough to aggravate symptoms for those with respiratory issues.

 What's worse, one study found that concentrations of harmful air pollutants following July 4th fireworks were two times higher in communities with lower socioeconomic status, which often have higher rates of respiratory ailments in the first place, according to a California-based study published in the Journal of Environmental Research and Public Health.